 (e.g. soil, oceans);

-- development of tool oriented to include stakeholder participation in information discovery (e.g. help pregnant women deciding how and which fish eating).
+- development of co-designed tools to include stakeholder participation in information discovery (e.g. help pregnant women deciding how and which fish eating).

 The main impact of GOS4M will be on primary stakeholders, which are parties to the Minamata Convention, governments, IGOs, NGOs and the scientific community.
 The latter in specific fields shares the interest within the scope of the Flagship and can contribute to gathering information and mobilizing social groups.